BryceSlade/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS creates a brilliant solution to traditional modifications to the DOM, allowing for efficient and clean code to accomplish related tasks.
+React is delarative, component based, and uses functions to easily style and layout a webpage.
+This eliminates the need for bulk, nearly repetitive code as HTML, CSS, and JavScript can be written within the same file easily.
+Properties can be created, styled, and made reactive with React.

 1. Describe component state.

+A component state allows for a re-invoked updating of the rendered data when the state changes.
+This allows for easy creation of things such as a timer that is displayed on the page and changes its value every second.

 1. Describe props.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?